Broadcom-Switch/broadview-lib/README.md

 sent by BroadView agents and presents it as Python objects.

 broadview-lib is, like BroadView itself, designed to be extensible.
-Currently the BroadView BST and PacketTrace components are supported.
+Currently the BroadView BST, PacketTrace, and BlackHole detection components are supported.
 Future releases will add support for additional BroadView components as they become available.

 # Tools